taurusilver7/fresh-pages-server/README.md

 `npm run dev` command to start the application in development phase.

-The application mode is set in the _package.json_ for both production, start & test modes. import the required dependencies & dev-dependencies from `npm install <package>`.
+The application mode is set in the _package.json_ for both production, start & test modes.\n import the required dependencies & dev-dependencies from `npm install <package>`.

 > set up the required scripts for development & production modes.